 Exams and Tests

-    Laboratory tests can help diagnose neonatal sepsis and identify the bacteria that is causing the infection.
+Lab tests can help diagnose neonatal sepsis and identify the cause of the infection.
 Blood tests may include:

 - Blood culture

 If a baby has symptoms of sepsis, a lumbar puncture (spinal tap) will be done to look at the spinal fluid for bacteria.
 Skin, stool, and urine cultures may be done for herpes virus, especially if the mother has a history of infection.